TeddyKish/TelegramSoccerBot/README.md

 # TelegramSoccerBot
 A Telegram Bot intended to save time in management of soccer matches.
+Currently expects to receive a YML configuration located at `./tfab_data/tfab_configuration.yaml`.

 ## Botito's Menu - Prototype
 ### Private Chat View:
     /help -> Explain about the different options /start -> What's the secret password? -> Great!
-What's your name? -> Start ranking all available players /ranker
+What's your name? -> Thanks!
+Use /help to proceed.
+    /ranker
         /rank -> Who do you want to rank? -> Rank that player /myranking -> Prints a message with all ranked players, and a list of all unranked players